will-rowe/signal-check/README.md

 ## standalone running of the pipeline

-If you have nextflow and conda installed, or are using the *notebook-analysis* environment from above, you just need:
+If you have nextflow and conda installed, you just need:

 ```
-nextflow run main.nf --inputDir <full/path/to/directory> --barcodes 09,10,11 --output <output directory> -profile conda --cpus 6 --mem 12GB
+nextflow run pipeline/long-read-assembly-pipeline.nf --inputDir <full/path/to/directory> --barcodes 09,10,11 --output <output directory> -profile conda --cpus 6 --mem 12GB
 ```

+> to run using Docker instead, swap the `-profile` over to docker

 ## todo

 * add in help message and full param descript
 * get more info from the qcat process (using the parsing script)
-* get small test dataset
 * add in pre-run checks for reads etc.
 * output visualisation of MSA / pileup
 * add pycoqc